Dessert: Varieties and elements

-Dessert consist of variations of tastes, textures, and appearances.
+Desserts consist of variations of tastes, textures, and appearances.
 Desserts can be defined as a usually sweeter course that concludes a meal.
 This definition includes a range of courses ranging from fruits or dried nuts to multi-ingredient cakes and pies.
 Many cultures have different variations of dessert.
 In modern times the variations of desserts have usually been passed down or come from geographical regions.
 This is one cause for the variation of desserts.
 These are some major categories in which desserts can be placed.

 Cakes

 Cakes are sweet tender breads made with sugar and delicate flour.
 Cakes can vary from light, airy sponge cakes to dense cakes with less flour.
 Common flavorings include dried, candied or fresh fruit, nuts, cocoa or extracts.
 They may be filled with fruit preserves or dessert sauces (like pastry cream), iced with buttercream or other icings, and decorated with marzipan, piped borders, or candied fruit.
 Cake is often served as a celebratory dish on ceremonial occasions, for example weddings, anniversaries, and birthdays.
-Small-sized cakes have become popular, in the form of cupcakes and petits fours, an example of which can be the portuguese “bolo de arroz”.
+Small-sized cakes have become popular, in the form of cupcakes and petits fours, an example of which can be the Portuguese "bolo de arroz".